Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 **Who were the other groups you kibitzed with?
 Add links to their project pages here.**
 **Summarize the feedback you got from your partners here.**

+what we liked:

+it was a very cool, engaging interaction latency was really good, the visuals updated super fast also liked how easy it is to use; you can interact from any phone what could have been better: would be cool if you could make ascii art would be fun if you can change colors / customize Perhaps make the letters smaller or somehow add 2 lines?
+Or emojis!
+Very cool application, I can see the relevant factor with your Masterwork.
+Like the real-time text interaction feed

 ## Remix, Update, or Critique the Master

 Now that you understand your masterwork from the inside, respond to it.
 Do the